Dogecoin Price Analysis: DOGE/USD bearish for the next 24 hours

 - Dogecoin price analysis is bearish today.

-The price of Dogecoin has been declining steadily over the past week, and we expect even more falls in the days ahead.
-Since a new local low was struck, DOGE/USD should target $0.20 resistance next.

-At this point, we would advise any newcomers to do their research before getting involved because these markets are always highly unpredictable and can be extremely unforgiving if you make mistakes with your trades.
+Dogecoin is presently trading at a discount, and we expect further losses to follow after yesterday’s steep drop.
+As a result, the DOGE/USD pair will almost certainly break $0.16 next, perhaps as low as $0.15.
+In due course, a downward push through this level will provide room for further declines towards $0.13.

-Dogecoin price movement in the last 24 hours: Dogecoin continues to retrace, moves below $0.18
+Dogecoin price movement in the last 24 hours: Dogecoin tests next support at $0.16

-The 100 SMA is still above the longer-term 200 SMA to confirm that the path of least resistance is to the downside.
-This suggests that the selloff is more likely to continue than to reverse.

-Also, higher highs are found on the hourly chart, with the last swing high at $0.2559 and a low ahead of $0.2266 seen yesterday morning.
-A move further below could open up the next area of interest at $0.2075 but this might still be some time away yet depending on how bearish sentiment changes in this market over the coming hours and days.
+The following chart depicts the market’s present situation; A minor short-term reversal has brought the market back up to around $0.17, but it is presently being kept in check by a sizeable spread-down candle from earlier this week.

+DOGE/USD will likely continue with its sharp decline after breaking this level; A failure here adds credence to bullish outlooks moving forward, though We look at how far we could see this decline go shortly.

 Dogecoin Price Analysis: Conclusion